$21.79-$26.99 hourly / $3,776.76-$4,678.74 monthly / $45,321.12-$56,144.88 annual

 Deal tactfully and effectively with employees and the public

 Keep accurate and detailed records

-Learn specialized software applications used at the District
+Learn specialized software applications used in assigned area

 Learn merit system and affirmative action principles and procedures

 Learn and interpret Board of Trustees Rules, Personnel Commission Laws and Rules, Human Resources Guides, and collective bargaining agreements

 Learn various classes of positions and entrance qualifications of the District